Apply as a Transfer Student

 |College of Engineering and Computer Science*||2.75|

 *Please note semester start dates.
-It is recommended that students submit applications well in advance of the application deadlines to secure seats in your preferred classes.
+It is recommended that students submit applications and materials well in advance of the application deadlines to secure seats in your preferred classes.
 Courses fill quickly.

 Transferred students are encouraged to apply early in their final semester prior to enrollment at UM-Dearborn and in advance of the deadlines above.
 To apply, the following information is required:

 - Submitted online application — it's free and easy!

 - Official transcripts from all colleges and universities you have attended

 - Send directly to the Office of Undergraduate Admissions

 - Failure to disclose all schools you have attended may result in revocation of admission

 - If you have completed fewer than 24 credit hours, you must also submit:

 - English language proficiency for non-native speakers